Is a three-year or accelerated program right for me?

 Of course your Messiah College education is much richer than simply earning credits towards a degree.
-Your years at Messiah will be filled with life-changing learning and relationships that will open up amazing possibilities and help you see your life and the world in a whole new way.
+Your years at Messiah will be filled with life-changing learning and relationships that will open up amazing possibilities.
 So while graduating early can certainly save you time and money, it's also important to explore upfront whether or not this option is right for you, is viable for your major, and will best serve your personal education and career goals.

 If you wish to graduate early, it is essential to connect with your academic advisor as soon as you arrive at Messiah to develop an individual game plan.
 If you do not know which major you want to pursue early on, it will be more difficult (but not necessarily impossible) to determine an effective plan for early graduation.

-There are certain majors that lend themselves more readily to opportunity for graduating early-majors in the humanities, business, and the social sciences for example.
-Equally, there are majors that are not conducive to accelerated graduation due to their rigorous clinical, lab, practicum, or student teaching requirements-for example majors such as nursing, engineering, and education programs designed for teacher certification.
-To determine if your course of study has potential for an accelerated path, speak with your academic advisor when you arrive at Messiah, or prior to that time, contact Jim Sotherden, College Registrar (717.691.6074 or JSotherd@messiah.edu).
+There are certain majors that lend themselves more readily for graduating early, majors in the humanities, business, and the social sciences, for example.
+Equally, there are majors that are not conducive to accelerated graduation due to their rigorous clinical, lab, practicum, or student teaching requirements, for example, majors such as nursing, engineering and education programs designed for teacher certification.
+To determine if your course of study has potential for an accelerated path, speak with your academic advisor when you arrive at Messiah, or prior to that time, contact Carrie Widdowson, Registrar, at 717.796.1800, ext.
+2492, or CWiddowson@messiah.edu.

 Typically, working toward the goal of graduating early requires you to plan early and focus-often taking full credit capacity for the majority, or all, of your semesters at Messiah.
 It can also involve summer online coursework.
 Messiah provides all of its students with a challenging, academically excellent education, and taking a full credit load every semester (and possibly during the summer) is not the right path for everyone.
 You need to determine if your academic track record and personal learning style will be conducive to this goal.